shashacode/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This Readme contains the quiz solution for the alx software engineering devops tasks Shell I/O Redirection
+This is a readme which has the quiz answer for the alx software engineering tasks.